TRIQS/triqs_0.x/doc/user_manual/data_analysis/plotting/plotting.rst

 Simply a little `_plot_` method that reduces the object to a set of curves.
 This section describes the conventions on this function.

-As soon as an object defines this method, it can be plotted by the `oplot` function of `pytriqs.base.Plot.MatplotlibInterface`.
+As soon as an object defines this method, it can be plotted by the `oplot` function of `pytriqs.base.plot.MatplotlibInterface`.
 See example below.

 .. function:: _plot_( OptionsDict )